bizcoine/common-blockchain/README.md

 No response body
 ```

+If the txHex is badly formatted, an `Error` must be returned with the message: `Invalid txHex`
-If the transaction hex is rejected, an `Error` must be returned with the message: `Transaction rejected: <reason, if known>`
+If the transaction hex is rejected, an `Error` must be returned with the message: `Transaction rejected: {{reason, if known}}`

 #### Transactions.Status